MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

     // GetJSONStringField is a helper function that can retrieve a string field from a json message.

     wil::com_ptr<ICoreWebView2DevToolsProtocolEventReceiver> receiver;
+    // Listen to Runtime.consoleAPICalled event which is triggered when console.log is called by script code.
     CHECK_FAILURE(
         m_webView->GetDevToolsProtocolEventReceiver(L"Runtime.consoleAPICalled", &receiver));
     CHECK_FAILURE(receiver->add_DevToolsProtocolEventReceived(